lrcfmd/veltiCRYS/README.md

 ```

-You will need to add the necessary elements with their charge in **charge_dict** of file *calculate_energy* and adjust the corresponding input paths in **DATAPATH** of *utils.py*. **DATAPATH** needs to contain the library files *buck.lib* with the Buckingham parameters and *radii.lib* with the radii information of the element ions in a folder *libraries*.
+You will need to add the necessary elements with their charge in **charge_dict** of file *run* and adjust the corresponding input paths in **DATAPATH** of *utils.py*. **DATAPATH** needs to contain the library files *buck.lib* with the Buckingham parameters and *radii.lib* with the radii information of the element ions in a folder *libraries*.
 Such files can be found in the corresponding folder of the current repository.
 These contain the required information for the dataset [data](data).

 Alternatively, you can open the jupyter notebook file [run.ipynb](run.ipynb).